Layout API — Agent Reference

 merchant-not-accepting-agent-ordersMerchant exists but opted out"I found this merchant, but they don't accept agent-placed orders yet."

-no-locationMerchant has no configured Square location"This merchant isn't fully set up to receive orders right now."
+no-locationMerchant has no configured location"This merchant isn't fully set up to receive orders right now."

 missing-items / invalid-line-item-at-index-N / missing-catalog-id-at-index-NCart is empty or malformedRe-check the menu and rebuild the cart